stays1lly/netflix-homepage-clone/README.md

 # Netflix Homepage Clone

 This project is a clone of the Netflix homepage, aiming to replicate the look and feel of the popular streaming service's website.
-The project utilizes HTML, CSS, and possibly JavaScript to recreate the layout and design elements of the Netflix homepage.
+The project utilizes HTML, CSS, and JavaScript to recreate the layout and design elements of the Netflix homepage.

 ## Overview